Program and Course Offerings / Registration / Delivery Methods

 The ONE Card is the official Mohawk College student identification card and is used for food and bookstore purchases, printing and photocopying, and Mohawk Library privileges and equipment loans.
 Though not mandatory, a Continuing Education ONE Card may be purchased for $10.00 in person at the ONE Card Office.
 To be eligible for a CE ONE Card you must be registered for a course in the current semester.
 Be sure to bring valid Government Issued Photo ID and have your student number ready.
 Visit the ONE Card Office webpage for more information.

-I am registered for an in-class course or workshop - where do I find the classroom location?
+I'm registered for an in-class course - where do I find the classroom location?

 Where do I find information on parking?